tippi-fifestarr/aptos-billboard/GAS_STATION_BUG_REPORT.md

 ```

 ## Steps to Reproduce
-1. Set up gas station with API key from Aptos Build
+1. Set up gas station with API key from Aptos Geomi
 2. Configure `GasStationTransactionSubmitter` with proper network and API key
 3. Inject into `AptosWalletAdapterProvider` via `transactionSubmitter` property
 4. Submit transaction using `signAndSubmitTransaction` from wallet adapter